 The win marked the seventh of the season for the No. 20 team and crew chief Dave Rogers.
 When asked about the talent of his new protege, Rogers said of Logano’s talent “Three starts, two poles, one win.
-He’s okay.”
+He’s OK.”

 It was very very cool to see an STP car back on the track this weekend.
-And, considering how many drivers have done nothing but whine and complain about their lives as racers recently, it was also very refreshing to see *Marcos Ambrose* wheel his STP Ford to an impressive, and season-best, sixth place finish.
+And, considering how many drivers have done nothing but whine and complain about their lives as racers recently, it was also very refreshing to see Marcos Ambrose wheel his STP Ford to an impressive, and season-best, sixth-place finish.
 Ambrose qualified third and ran with the leaders all night, but most importantly was genuinely excited to be out there in the famous Petty Blue and Red colors.
 To see Ambrose not only run well, but take pride in being in NASCAR and being able to drive a famous paint scheme was a great counter-example to so many marquee drivers of late.
 A well-deserved pat on the back goes to the No. 59 team for working as hard as they are to have fun and turn their season around.

 Bryan Clauson is living, walking proof of the old adage that consistent seat-time is the key to improved performance.
 Clauson’s season started with a bang as he finished sixth at Daytona, but his results quickly tapered as he was forced to share time with Dario Franchitti and Kyle Krisiloff.
 Clauson, however, has gotten more seat time of late thanks to Franchitti’s injury and Krisiloff’s latest failures, and Saturday night his improvement showed vividly.
-Clauson scored his first career Top 5 after a strong run, also the first Top 5 finish of the season for Ganassi Racing’s No. 40 team.
+Clauson scored his first career top five after a strong run, also the first top-five finish of the season for Ganassi Racing’s No. 40 team.
 Clauson, who will be in the No. 40 car at Milwaukee, has come a long way as Ganassi’s primary Nationwide Series driver.
 Here’s hoping he doesn’t get lost in the shuffle when Franchitti returns to run Cup companion races.

 Better Luck Next Time

-Kenny Wallace’s* night ended before it began on Saturday, as his No. 28 car failed to complete even one lap before heading behind the wall because of mechanical issues.
+Kenny Wallace’s night ended before it began on Saturday, as his No. 28 car failed to complete even one lap before heading behind the wall because of mechanical issues.
 Wallace, driving for an extremely underfunded team in Jay Robinson Racing, managed to get on track later in the race, finishing 56 laps down in the 29th position.
-The signing of Kenny Wallace has resulted in much-improved performance from the No. 28 car, but for this improvement to continue Wallace has got to be able to start races knowing the car will fire.
+The signing of Wallace has resulted in much-improved performance from the No. 28 car, but for this improvement to continue Wallace has got to be able to start races knowing the car will fire.

 Underdog Performer of the Race

-While he certainly wasn’t driving for an underdog race team, *Jeremy Clements* deserves a shout-out for a job well done in his first Nationwide Series effort of the season.
-Clements, who has performed exceptionally well in a limited ARCA Re/Max campaign over the last few seasons, has been unable to find a NASCAR ride because of a lack of sponsorship.
-This weekend, however, Joe Gibbs Racing signed Clements to practice and qualify Kyle Busch’s No. 18 Toyota, and Clements performed admirably.
-After posting the second fastest lap in practice, Clements qualified the No. 18 in the seventh position, locking the part-time team into the race.
+While he certainly wasn’t driving for an underdog race team, Jeremy Clements deserves a shout-out for a job well done in his first Nationwide Series effort of the season.
+Clements, who has performed exceptionally well in a limited ARCA Re/Max Series campaign over the last few seasons, has been unable to find a NASCAR ride because of a lack of sponsorship.
+This weekend, however, Joe Gibbs Racing signed Clements to practice and qualify Busch’s No. 18 Toyota, and Clements performed admirably.
+After posting the second-fastest lap in practice, Clements qualified the No. 18 in the seventh position, locking the part-time team into the race.
 Busch’s car was a rocket ship in race trim, proof positive Clements did his job in setting the car up.
-Hey JGR, now that Busch isn’t going for the Nationwide title, how about giving Jeremy Clements a well-deserved race or two?
+Hey JGR, now that Busch isn’t going for the Nationwide title, how about giving Clements a well-deserved race or two?